opentaproject/openta-public/README.md

 cd author_frontend
 npm install
 ```
-Build frontend
+Build frontend and copy the bundle to the django server (as specified in brunch-config.js)
 ```
 brunch build
 ```
-Start development server (in the deployed version this will be served by backend)
+Alternatively, start a live-development watcher that recompiles and copies the files whenever something changes
 ```
-brunch watch --server
+brunch watch
 ```
-(This starts a hot reload server, i.e. no need to restart when editing existing source files).
-Access in browser at [http://localhost:3333](http://localhost:3333).

 ### Summary of third party libraries
 * [React](https://facebook.github.io/react/): JS GUI framework